-Monomachus and the old Barcid Party stay behind to defend Hispania to buy time for Hamil to take out the Holy Emperor, then lures the Kraken to Tartetos to buy a few more days time for the rest of Hispania, then dies defending Tartetos.
+Monomachus and the old Barcid Party stay behind to defend Hispania to buy time for Hamil to take out the Holy Emperor, then lures the Kraken to Tartessos to buy a few more days time for the rest of Hispania, then dies defending Tartessos.

 King Incognito: The Party does this to travel to the Rhenus frontiers.
 There they meet a barbarian fur merchant girl Artio who turns out to be princess of the Suebi.

-Literal-Minded: No Tart.
+Literal-Minded: No Tarte.
 Charis can not literately shoulder your weight.

-Loves My Alter Ego: Whenever Tart asks Hamil about his meeting with "her big sister" Tanit, he voice his unending admiration.
+Loves My Alter Ego: Whenever Tarte asks Hamil about his meeting with "her big sister" Tanit, he voice his unending admiration.
 Leads to punches, blushes, and tears.

 Lovable Coward: Dion, who always suggests running or surrendering at the first sign of trouble.

-Lost Technology: Tartetos has a bunch from the Precursors and earlier human times.
-The Holy Church is also actively suppressing knowledge, and many characters mention human technology that has recently been lost.
+Lost Technology: Tartessos has a bunch from the Precursors and earlier human times.
+The Divine Order is also actively suppressing knowledge, and many characters mention human technology that has recently been lost.